 Ingredients

-- 1 cup freshly squeezed orange juice, approximately 3 oranges
+- 1 cup freshly squeezed orange juice approximately 3 oranges

 - 2 cup granulated sugar

-- 3 TBS grated orange zest
+- 3 tablespoon grated orange zest

 Instructions